 Art is the gateway to all that we do in the world.
 When this door opens, the creator is free to enter a space in which she or he can think, feel, and see the world from different perspectives.
 Art empowers, teaches, and heals.
 It instills skills like discipline, self-worth, and confidence.
 Art is an especially useful tool in teaching and empowering young people.
 With art, youth discover that they can do and be anything.

-The No Limits Arts Theatre's mission is to inspire, motivate, educate, and heal; by providing a safe space for artists to share, learn, and grow.
+NLAT's mission is to inspire, motivate, educate, and facilitate healing through art by providing a safe space for artists to share, learn, and grow.

 The No Limits Arts Theatre (NLAT) was founded in 2006 by fashion designer, interior design professional, and artistic event planner, Audrie Austin after being inspired by her son who is a visual artist.
 NLAT's mission is to inspire, motivate, educate, and heal by providing a safe space for artists to share ideas, learn how to express themselves artistically and experience both artistic and personal growth.

 NLAT has been working to establish a creative hub to build relationships in the community by hosting positive, inspiring events for Dallas-area youth and creating artistic works designed to spark conversations that can help bring about change in the Dallas community.

 NLAT's purpose is to provide a platform that fosters an environment of healing through art by offering youth in underserved communities a safe place to showcase their talents and support teachers, veterans, first responders and their spouses.
 It is NLAT's belief that art can serve as a source of healing because it allows individuals to creatively express what they are feeling internally when unable to articulate it verbally.